cltl/python-for-text-analysis/README.md

 * Check the class material for solutions.
 The chapters treated in the assignment are usually a good start.
 As the course progresses, you may have to also check the material from earlier blocks.
 * If you get error messages, read them carefully - they are informative!
-In particular, check the line in which the error occurs.
+In particular, check the line in which the error occurs and the line immediately preceding it.
 If you don't understand what it says, try to google it (you will most likely find some explanation on Stackoverflow).
 * Break down your task into small steps using pen and paper.
 Sometimes, you lose sight of the bigger picture when dealing with complicated code.
 Breaking down a big task into small tasks helps you identify the problem.
 * Explain the problem to someone else (e.g., a classmate).
 Go through the code line by line and explain what it does (See [pair programming](https://en.wikipedia.org/wiki/Pair_programming) and [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging)).
 * Finally, take a break!
 Very often, just having a fresh look at the code helps!